valik-chybykin/rsschool-cv/cv.md

-@@ -1,26 +1,46 @@
  # Valiantin Chubykin
  iOS Developer

  *I am looking for an iOS developer position in Minsk.Design and development of own application "ContoraMinsk".
-It is based on the use of Google Maps and the ability of users to mark the location of controllers on the map.
+It is based on the use of Google Maps and the ability of users to mark the location of controllers on the map.*

  ----
  ## Contacts